dfratte/kubernetes101/README.md

 # Kubernetes 101

-Kubernetes 101 is a beginner-friendly workshop designed for those with no prior knowledge or experience with Kubernetes.
+Kubernetes 101 is a beginner-friendly tutorial designed for those with no prior knowledge or experience with Kubernetes.

 ## Goal